lhcb/glossary/glossary/e.md

 ## ECAL: Electromagnetic Calorimeter {#ECAL}

-The purpose of the ECAL is to stop and measure the energy of electrons and photons.
+The purpose of the ECAL is to measure the energy of electrons/photons and prevent them from travelling further through the detector.
 Like the [HCAL](glossary/h.html#HCAL), it is a sampling calorimeter made of layers of iron and plastic scintillator.

 ## ECGD: Early Career, Gender and Diversity {#ECGD}